fulm-o/uroman-rs/README.md

 `uroman-rs` is a complete rewrite of the original `uroman` (Universal Romanizer) in Rust.
 It provides high-speed, accurate romanization for a vast number of languages and writing systems, faithfully reproducing the behavior of the original implementation.

+This project is licensed under the Apache License 2.0.
+As a reimplementation, it respects and includes the license of the original `uroman` software.
+For full details, please refer to the [License section](#license) below.

 ## ✨ Features